 ARGs may be easy to solve or quite complicated to work through, depending on the target market and the intentions of the ARG's creator.
 If you have planned your ARG out for a lengthy amount of time, it doesn't make sense if someone with a fifth-grade education can quickly solve the clues.
 On the other hand, if your target audience is prone to frustration or has been shown to have very little patience, clues that require a significant amount of work aren't the way to go.
 You may think it's ingenious to create a clue in Njerep, but unless your players are part of the four people in the world who speak it, they are going to be stumped and incredibly annoyed.

 Let's take a look at some clever ARG campaigns that have done astonishingly well.
-The following ARGs not only got everyone talking, but they actually led to success.
+The following ARGs not only got everyone talking, but they actually led to success:

 A recent - and incredibly exciting - alternate reality game campaign was held for Epic Games' juggernaut Fortnite.
 The multiplayer shooter game is known for its many iconic locations, including areas like Tilted Towers, Loot Lake, and Snobby Shores, as well as its stylized, multi-colored llamas that players can smash for loot.